lhcjun/face-recognition-info/README.md

 ### How to use
 ---
 - Register / Sign in
-- Detecting faces for info such as age, gender, cultural with &ensp;**img url / local img**
+- Detecting faces for info such as age, gender, cultural with both &ensp;**img url / local img**

 ![demo1](https://github.com/lhcjun/demo/blob/master/face-recognition-info/Facial%20Detective%201.gif)